Email Marketing: The Complete Guide 2026

 - Payment confirmations

 Important: The primary purpose of the email must remain transactional.
-Marketing content should make up a maximum of 20-30% of the email content to avoid jeopardizing the transactional character.
+Marketing content may make up a maximum of 20-30% of the email content so as not to jeopardize the transactional character.

 Strategies for marketing use: